zrroayb/bodrum-nufus/README.md

 - Released under the [GPL](https://www.gnu.org/licenses/gpl-3.0.html).
 - Copyright 2024 [Cruip](https://cruip.com/).
-- Use it for personal and commercial projects, but please don’t republish, redistribute, or resell the template.
+- Use it for personal and commercial projects, but please don't republish, redistribute, or resell the template.
 - Attribution is not required, although it is really appreciated.

 ## About Us